arindas/resume/arindas-resume.md

 <b>Projects</b>

-- Cloud based file storage solution built on top of Google Cloud Storage with additional support for bucket creation and user access authorization at the level of buckets.
-Implemented as a golang web service with the golang google-cloud-sdk, along with a frontend React client application.
+- <b>Cloud based file storage solution built using Google Cloud Storage</b>
+  - Supports bucket creation, bucket level user access authorization and create-read-update operations.
+  - Backend is a golang web service built with:
+    - google-cloud-sdk
+    - Cloud Firestore database
+    - Firebase Authentication
+  - Frontend is a React SPA application
-_This solution enabled us to receive sensitive data from different medical institutions without providing access to our GCP infrastructure._
+  - _This solution enabled us to collaborate with sensitive datasets from over 10 different medical institutions across UK, Singapore and Europe without providing access to our GCP infrastructure._

-- Distributed deep-learning based diagnosis on medical images for a variety of diseases.
-Implemented as an event-driven suite of microservices, in golang and python.
-We use golang for the web serving infrastructure and python for inference.
-The services talk to each other using Google Cloud PubSub.
-Additionaly there's a React Dashboard for visualizing medical images, requesting diagnosis and viewing reports.
+- <b>Distributed deep-learning based diagnosis on medical images for a variety of diseases</b>
+  - Designed as an event-driven suite of microservices, in golang and python.
+  - We employ golang for the web serving infrastructure and python for inference.
+  - Google Cloud PubSub is used as the messaging layer.
+  - Capable of integrating with dedicated inference servers like Torchserve, Nvidia Triton and Tensorflow Serving
+  - We provide a React Dashboard for:
+    - Visualizing medical images
+    - Requesting AI diagnosis
+    - Tracking inference status
+    - Viewing AI Medical Diagnosis reports
-_We were able to reduce turnaround time for a new disease prediction service deployment by 10x, along with improved audit record keeping of all predicted reports._
+  - _Reduced turnaround time for a new disease prediction service deployment by 10x, along with improved audit record keeping of all predicted reports._

 <br/>